heaganhenry/SecondProject/README.md

-# Second Project
+# First Project
-Second project.
-Learning Git.
+First project, a basic to-do app made with HTML, CSS and JavaScript